iasonsky/EfficientEquivariantTransferLearning/Blogpost.md

 Many problems are known to be equivariant in nature, thus using a method that inherently has this inductive bias can increase the robustness and generalization capabilities of the models used.
 Several very large foundation models have been trained recently in multiple modalities, which deliver unprecedented performance in a wide variety of downstream tasks.
-These models however are not equivariant by their design, which limits their usability in contexts where this would be necessary.
+These models, however, are not equivariant by their design, which limits their usability in contexts where this would be necessary.
 Re-training foundation models from scratch using an equivariant architecture is prohibitively expensive for most researchers, which is why several methods were proposed to get provably equivariant output from non-equivariant backbone architectures.
-We set out to explore the methods *λ-equitune* and *equizero*  proposed by Basu et al, which were shown to deliver good results in a wide variety of downstream tasks.
+We set out to explore the methods *λ-equitune* and *equizero*  proposed by Basu et al., which were shown to deliver good results in a wide variety of downstream tasks.
 We perform replication studies, suggest code and parameter improvements that deliver significantly better results, and propose a new alternative method that we call *equiattention*.
-Additionally we explore the performance of these methods on new problems and produce visualizations to better understand their working mechanisms.
+Additionally, we explore the performance of these methods on new problems and produce visualizations to better understand their working mechanisms.

 ## 2. Background